Gastroenterology · Liver Disease

 Vignette unlocked

-A 58-year-old male with a history of cirrhosis secondary to alcohol use disorder is brought to the emergency department by his daughter due to confusion.
-She reports he has been increasingly lethargic and disoriented over the past 24 hours.
-On physical exam, the patient is somnolent but arousable, and he exhibits a coarse, flapping tremor when asked to extend his wrists.
-His abdomen is distended with a positive fluid wave, and he has a recent history of melena.
+A 58-year-old male with a history of cirrhosis secondary to alcohol use disorder is brought to the emergency department by his daughter due to increased confusion.
+She reports he has been sleeping during the day and awake at night for the past 48 hours.
+On physical examination, the patient is disoriented to time and place, and demonstrates asterixis when asked to extend his wrists.
+His abdomen is distended with a positive fluid wave.
+Laboratory studies reveal a low-grade fever and an elevated white blood cell count.

 What is the most appropriate initial pharmacologic treatment for this patient's condition?